Corpexin/Corpexin/README.md

 * 🎮 I am working as Salesforce Developer at Mews
 * 🧐 Interested in Salesforce, Android, C# and Java
-* 🌱 Currently React and Gamedev
+* 🌱 Currently learning React and Gamedev
 * ❤️ Open Source Software